 Program on Science, Technology and Society at Harvard|

-Thomas Bertorelli is a Visiting Research Fellow at the Program on Science, Technology & Society (STS) at the Harvard Kennedy School of Government and a PhD student in Sociology at Brandeis University.
+Thomas Bertorelli is currently an Insights Analyst at My-Take, LLC.
+Thomas Bertorelli was a Visiting Research Fellow at the Program on Science, Technology & Society (STS) at the Harvard Kennedy School of Government in 2016-2017.
+He was also a PhD student in Sociology at Brandeis University in 2013-2017.
 Thomas’ developing research interests focus on the globalization of the clinical trials industry.
 He is designing a research project in order to better understand how connections between political, economic, and pharmaceutical interests shape the development and practice of transnational health research.

 Thomas’ current research is based on observations of behavioral neuroscience researchers who use rats to better understand sense perception.
 Drawing on ethnographic methods, this project explores how these scientists, who seek to integrate more biologically-based research approaches into their work, manage the tension of deriving their authority from the behavioral approaches they are attempting to transform.
 This research has raised questions regarding not only the maintenance of objectivity in bench science but also the relationship between research and population health.